|

 SAW Filter.
 In fact the 5-gang front end on the SR-2004 was

-one of the best analog receiver tuners ever.
+part of one of the best analog receiver tuners ever.
 Be sure to take a

-look at the spec. pages below.
+look at the specifications pages above.

 The SR-2004's deluxe features also included